-- When (date) was your gang policy/regulations approved by your board of education?
-July 26, 2011. - 2.
-Have your policies/regulations been updated?
+1. When (date) was your gang policy/regulations approved by your board of education?

+July 26, 2011.

+2. Have your policies/regulations been updated?
 If so, please provide date and brief summary of changes.

-No. - 3.
-Where are your gang policy/regulations located/electronically communicated?
-Our policy can be located at: http://www.boarddocs.com/mabe/bcpss/board.nsf/public# - 4.
-What educational gang awareness programs does your school system provide to students, staff, and volunteers?
+3. Where are your gang policy/regulations located/electronically communicated?

+Our policy can be located at: https://go.boarddocs.com/mabe/bcpss/Board.nsf/Public?open&id=8KSP7F61C386

+4. What educational gang awareness programs does your school system provide to students, staff, and volunteers?

 G.R.E.A.T.
-(Gang Resistance Education and Training). - 5.
-In what ways do you feel your gang awareness programs were effective?
+(Gang Resistance Education and Training).

+- 5. In what ways do you feel your gang awareness programs were effective?
 The G.R.E.A.T.
 Program has allowed us to have programs in schools and at summer camp. - 6.
 How were/are administrators and teachers trained to implement your gang policy/regulations?